 Your state or county government may also want to hear from you.
 You can find your locality’s Consumer Protection Office through this government site.
 You should consider using this tool in the case of any kind of fraudulent dealings.

-When you get a new router, I recommend you use the exact same SSID (network name) and Wi-Fi password as you did in your old equipment.
-Now, this may sound like a no-brainer to many of you, but please hear me out and let me qualify this simple advice.
+When you get a new router, I recommend you reuse the exact same SSID (network name) and Wi-Fi password as you did in your old equipment.
+Now, this may sound like a no-brainer to many of you, but please hear me out and let me qualify this advice.

-Not everyone is savvy with setting up their Wi-Fi equipment, and plenty of people have their ISP do it for them.
-But if your internet equipment has to change, the ISP’s installer may do a fast job of it.
-S/he’ll slap that thing into place, write down a generic/default network name and password and get out the door quick like a bunny.
+Not everyone is savvy with setting up their Wi-Fi equipment, and I see where people allow their ISP to do it for them.
+But if you receive a change of equipment, the ISP’s installer may do a fast job of it.
+S/he’ll slap that new box into place, write down a generic/default network name and password and get out the door quick like a bunny.
 I understand why they do this.
 Many of these techs are contractors, paid by the job, not by the hour.

 It’s much easier if you stick with the same old network name and Wi-Fi password.
 You can ask your installer or technician for this!
-If the new equipment is programmed with the same old ILoveMyWiFi (or whatever your old network name was) and JohnDoe540, all of your devices will likely reconnect to your Wi-Fi automagically.
+If the new equipment is programmed with the same old SSID (ILoveMyWiFi or whatever your old network name was) and original password (funkybeans135), all of your devices will likely reconnect to your Wi-Fi automagically.
 The installer will quit the building and everything will be working just as it was before they came.

 Network names and passwords must be kept exactly the same.
 These things are case-sensitive and even one different character will cause problems.
 MuellerWireless is different than Mueller Wireless is different from muellerwireless.
 Devices that connected to one of those will not connect automagically to the others.